2023 President Award Honorees

 The Innovation Award recognizes an employee who had made a significant contribution in providing innovation in the delivery of services to the campus community, such as students, faculty, or staff.
 The employee aligned actions and decisions with the University's core values of excellence, integrity, service, creativity and innovation.

-Enrollment Services, Division of Academic Affairs
+College of Liberal Arts Administration, Division of Academic Affairs

 Employee of the Year for Leadership